 Prices and variants

-Two fare options can be purchased on the Navigo Découverte card or on the mobile app.
+You can purchase three fare options on the Navigo card or in the mobile app.

 - All-day - valid only on a given calendar day until 24:00.